 - 10am to 8pm (Saturday)

-A standard day ticket cost €12 at the door in 2019, with a small discount if you bought in advance from the Blickfang website.
+A standard day ticket cost €12 at the door with a discount if you buy in advance from the Blickfang website.

 How to get to Blickfang

 Simply follow the travel tips at the bottom of the MAK page.
 It’s a particularly central location on the Ringstrassen that form the edge of Vienna’s old town centre.
 The nearest subway and tram stations (Stubentor) are opposite the main MAK museum entrance.

 Address: MAK Exhibition Hall, Weiskirchnerstraße 3 , 1010 Vienna